felixlu/awesome-stars/README.md

 - [DATA-DOG/go-sqlmock](https://github.com/DATA-DOG/go-sqlmock) - Sql mock driver for golang to test database interactions
 - [Star-Studio-Develop/Groq2API](https://github.com/Star-Studio-Develop/Groq2API) - Free Groq API With No Limit
 - [multiprocessio/dsq](https://github.com/multiprocessio/dsq) - Commandline tool for running SQL queries against JSON, CSV, Excel, Parquet, and more.
+- [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
+The user can ask a question and the system will use a chain of LLMs to find the answer.
+The user can see the progress o
 - [aurora-develop/aurora](https://github.com/aurora-develop/aurora) - free
 - [IceWhaleTech/CasaOS](https://github.com/IceWhaleTech/CasaOS) - CasaOS - A simple, easy-to-use, elegant open-source Personal Cloud system.
 - [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - A distributed, fault-tolerant task queue